mattjh1/mattjh-blog/content/post/home-server-part6.md

 The first version of this config had no rewrites.
 The logic: rewrites point at `192.168.30.10`, and if the server is down, they'd go nowhere anyway.
 Omitting them seemed like the principled minimal approach.

 The problem is that "server is down" isn't the only state where the fallback gets used.
-Clients don't do a clean failover and stay there — they wander.
-Timeouts, retry logic, which query happened to land on which server.
-Without rewrites on the fallback, you get a silent degraded state: some queries return local IPs, some return Cloudflare IPs, and whether `cloud.mattjh.sh` resolves to your server or the public internet depends entirely on DNS lottery.
-The kind of fault that presents as "huh, Nextcloud is loading slowly sometimes" rather than "Nextcloud is down."
-Worse to debug than an outage.
+Clients wander — timeouts, retry logic, whichever query happened to land on whichever server.
+Without rewrites on the fallback, `cloud.mattjh.sh` might resolve to the public Cloudflare tunnel IP instead of `192.168.30.10`.
+The service still works — same backend — but you've just reintroduced the 30ms round-trip that Part 5 was specifically built to eliminate.

-With rewrites on both, when the server is down, local services are down.
-Consistently.
-You know immediately what happened.
-Nobody spends twenty minutes checking container logs before realising the problem was DNS.
+With rewrites on both resolvers, local services always resolve locally.
+Whichever server answers, the answer is the same.

 ```yaml
 dns: